mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * has really strong Git integration that is provided and enabled by default
 * source control icon in left nav
+  * badge on icon shows number of uncommitted changes
   * click to see lists of changes in each active repository
-  * badge on icon shows number of uncommitted changes
+  * clicking "..." in upper-right of panel shows a context-sensitive menu containing many version control actions
 * to commit changes
   * click name of repo under "SOURCE CONTROL PROVIDERS"
   * enter commit message in text field containing "Message" placeholder